 With SAS® Enterprise Miner™, Colruyt is able to calculate purchasing probabilities based on past customer behavior, as well as on household and demographic information stored in its database.
 Of the 400 products on promotion during a given two-week period, each household receives four pages of coupons specifically tailored to it, down from 32 pages previously.

 Van Roost says that speed is critical to the program’s success, as is the ease in setting up rules so, for instance, households don’t receive more than eight promotions within the same product category.

 Fewer promotional coupons, higher return

-- More cost-effective marketing: households only receive promotions related to products they are interested in.
-This stimulates more coupon use.
+- More cost-effective marketing: Households only receive promotions related to products they are interested in, thereby stimulating more coupon use.

 - Increased spending per capita: The average amount spent in store rises for customers using these coupons.

 - Significant cost savings: This new marketing approach saves 665 million pages of paper a year.